caffeine-addictt/nexis/README.md

 ## About The Project

-This is a auth server for NYP InfoSec.
+This is a auth service for NYP InfoSec.

 See the [open issues](https://github.com/caffeine-addictt/nexis/issues) for a full list of proposed features (and known issues).